mozman/svgwrite/README.rst

 svgwrite
 ========

-This package is in maintenance mode, no new features will be added, there will be no change of behavior, just bugfixes will be merged.
+This package is inactive!
+No new features will be added, there will be no change of behavior, just bugfixes will be merged.

 Abstract